 In Thailand there are Muay Thai fights in the largest stadiums and arenas.
-One of the two most famous in all of Thailand is the Lumpinee Stadium in Bangkok.
-Muay Thai World introduces you the Mecca of Muay Thai fans:
+One of the most famous in all of Thailand is the Lumpinee Stadium in Bangkok.
+Muay Thai World introduces you the Mecca of Muay Thai fans in detail.

 13 ° 43’32 “N 100 ° 32’51” E

 December 8, 1956

 Thai citizens – from 200 Baht

 Foreigners – from 1500 baht